How to Get Insanely Cheap Flight Tickets: 7 Airline Hacks That’ll Save Money

-Planning a trip aboard has never been easier.
-You can check out car hire, hotels, excursions, and importantly, your flights, all online.
-Most of us now head to a flight comparison site, plug in our destination and begin poring over results; everyone likes insanely cheap flights.
+Planning a trip abroad has never been easier.
+You can check out every aspect of your holiday online, and the flights are no exception.
+Most travelers head to a flight comparison site, enter a destination, and begin poring over results.
+Everyone likes uncovering a cheap flight ticket or two!

 Airlines Do Use Dynamic Pricing and User Profiling

 Within 15 minutes they raised the price per ticket by $250… scam…

 — MooseCraft (George) ? (@ItsMooseCraft) May 16, 2018

 For instance, in 2018, airline revenue management software provider, PROS, confirmed that many of their clientele now use dynamic pricing.

 Dynamic pricing structures do consider user location, customer accounts, previous flight data, shopping trends, and more, to create specialized individual flight prices that differ from customer to customer.
 PROS clientele includes Lufthansa, Virgin Atlantic, Qantas, Emirates, Southwest, and many more.

 Currently, each airline has just 26 fare classes.
 That’s one for each letter of the alphabet (literally).
 Airlines can update the prices for each fare class four times per day for domestic flights, and hourly for international flights.